Terra Nova Asset Management LLC Sells 52 Shares of MercadoLibre, Inc. (NASDAQ:MELI)

 Shares of NASDAQ MELI opened at $1,511.96 on Friday.
 MercadoLibre, Inc. has a 1-year low of $1,063.02 and a 1-year high of $1,825.00.
 The company has a debt-to-equity ratio of 0.72, a current ratio of 1.27 and a quick ratio of 1.24.
 The business’s fifty day moving average price is $1,654.04 and its two-hundred day moving average price is $1,508.43.
 The firm has a market capitalization of $76.66 billion, a PE ratio of 77.38, a P/E/G ratio of 1.00 and a beta of 1.45.

-MercadoLibre (NASDAQ:MELI – Get Free Report) last issued its earnings results on Thursday, February 22nd.
-The company reported $3.25 earnings per share for the quarter, missing the consensus estimate of $6.66 by ($3.41).
-MercadoLibre had a return on equity of 39.07% and a net margin of 6.82%.
-The company had revenue of $4.26 billion during the quarter, compared to analyst estimates of $4.14 billion.
-During the same period in the prior year, the business earned $3.25 earnings per share.
-MercadoLibre’s quarterly revenue was up 42.0% on a year-over-year basis.
+MercadoLibre (NASDAQ:MELI – Get Free Report) last issued its quarterly earnings results on Thursday, February 22nd.
+The company reported $3.25 EPS for the quarter, missing analysts’ consensus estimates of $6.66 by ($3.41).
+The business had revenue of $4.26 billion for the quarter, compared to analyst estimates of $4.14 billion.
+MercadoLibre had a net margin of 6.82% and a return on equity of 39.07%.
+MercadoLibre’s revenue for the quarter was up 42.0% on a year-over-year basis.
+During the same period last year, the business posted $3.25 earnings per share.
 On average, research analysts expect that MercadoLibre, Inc. will post 36.06 EPS for the current year.

 MercadoLibre Profile